tonytw1/squirrel-detector/README.md

 mv training/*1-00.tfrecord eval
 ```

-A better splitting would probably try to get a representative spread of classes into the evaluation folder.
+A better splitting would probably try to get a representative spread of classes into the evaluation folder
+(so that we don't produce a model which is excellent at detecting foxes but poor at squirrels).

 ### Object Detection API

-The Object Detection API seems to be TensorFlow's high level wrapper around this type of problem.
+The TensorFlow Object Detection API seems to be TensorFlow's high level wrapper around this type of problem.

 The [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md)
 seem to have suffered from python and CUDA dependency rot.

 Getting a working GPU enabled install of TensorFlow and the Object Detection API was difficult.

-My attempts at working around this are documented in [retraining/Dockerfile](retraining/Dockerfile).
+My attempts at working around this are documented in this Dockerfile: [retraining/Dockerfile](retraining/Dockerfile).

 ### Training

-With our training data prepared we need to add a pretrained existing model,
+With our training data prepared we need to add an existing pretrained base model,
-a training pipeline to describe the training task and a checkpoint to describe the training the existing model has already undergone.
+a training pipeline to describe the training task and a checkpoint to describe the training state the existing model has already reached.

-The intuition here is that our existing model has been extensively trained already and has some ability at detecting objects in general.
+The intuition here is that our existing model has been extensively trained (at great expense) on a general set of data
+(like COCO) and therefore has some general ability at detecting objects.

 By preserving this existing training and introducing a new set of objects we should be able to generate a model
 which works for our objects far quicker than if we tried to train from scratch.

 The TensorFlow checkpoint which came with the existing model encapsulates it's existing training.

-When we start the training process, over the course of several hours TensorFlow will attempt to readjust the model
+When we start the retraining process, over the course of several hours TensorFlow will attempt to readjust the model
 parameters to minimise prediction error (or loss) against our new training images.

 [retraining/train.bash](retraining/train.bash)

 The loss value would be expected to tread downwards during training; probably towards a value between 0.0 and 1.0.

 ![Loss converging](loss-converging.png)

 While training TensorFlow will periodically log out a progress report.